hydephp/develop/docs/digging-deeper/helpers.md

 #### Markdown Includes

 Gets the rendered Markdown of a partial file in the includes directory.
-When using this method, supplying the file extension is optional.
+Supplying the file extension is optional.

 ```php
 use Hyde\Support\Includes;